 Founding members Rod Argent (c) and Colin Blunstone (2nd from r) lead the Zombies in 2023, with Søren Koch, Tom Toomey and Steve Rodford

-The Zombies have released a new studio album.
+The Zombies have announced a North American tour in support of their new studio album.
 Different Game arrived Mar.
 31, 2023, via U.K. indie label Cooking Vinyl Records.
-In support of the release, and a forthcoming feature documentary, the band have resumed their “Life Is A Merry-Go-Round” tour with appearances at Austin’s famed music and film festival, SXSW, as well as concerts in the U.S., followed by a full U.K. run in the Spring.
-More extensive touring is planned throughout the year.
+In support of the release, and a forthcoming feature documentary, the band have resumed their “Life Is A Merry-Go-Round” tour.

 The Rock & Roll Hall of Famers began work on the album after their 2019 induction and a U.S. tour with Brian Wilson.
 The Zombies are founding keyboardist Rod Argent and lead singer Colin Blunstone, along with drummer Steve Rodford, guitarist Tom Toomey and bassist Søren Koch.
 As primary songwriter and producer Rod Argent notes, “Making this album has been a joy from start to finish.
 Post-lockdown, we were absolutely determined to come together and record in as ‘live’ a way as we could – to capture the magical, fleeting quality of energy and immediacy of performance.”